rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 / npm install
 ```

-Dry-run service
+- **Dry-run service**
 ```
 / npm run start
 / open http://localhost:9100/
 ```

-Allow CORS in ES Core
+- **Allow CORS in ES Core**

-NOTE: While ES is running, head was not able to connect to ES because CORS request is disabled by default.
+While ES is running, head was not able to connect to ES because CORS request is disabled by default.
 We need to reconfigure ES allow CORS reqyests.

 ES disabled CORS requests by default from version 5.x.
 To make work with Head,  edit elasticsearch.yml and restart elasticsearch service.
 ```